REACTIONS to Dr M: Nazri: MISCHIEVIOUS, driving wedge between No 1 & No2; people BELIVE him; Musa: “against TRADITION & PROTOCOLOnly he is right”

 Comment by WONG CHUN WAI

-.
+IT has been brewing for close to a year now.
 He made known his unhappiness – in his usual sardonic and sarcastic way – to a small circle of listeners that the Abdullah administration has not run the country well.

 But on Wednesday, Tun Dr Mahathir Mohamad took off his gloves to launch what the media has termed his strongest criticism against the Prime Minister.